IN-HOME & IN-COMMUNITY VISITS

 The parent and child log into our dedicated Zoom account where our monitors observe and document the topics of conversation and the interactions between the parent and the child.
 As with face-to-face visits, guidelines must be followed.

 Documentation of the calls is provided.
-Video calls are a good way for parents to stay connected and involved with their child.
+Video calls are a good way for parents to stay connected and involved with their children.

 During the supervised visit, the monitor is always able to see and hear the child and parent.
 Much information can be gathered through observation.
 All interactions are documented in detail including any redirection a parent may have required for not following the visit guidelines.